 Trust, transparency, choice and consequence

-I notice a pattern.
-It starts with a seemingly innocuous act like using a loyalty card or visiting a website.
-Then what follows is a narrative about why these particular things aren’t what they seem, and a list of possible events beyond what’s on display.
+I notice a pattern and it starts with a seemingly innocuous event like using a loyalty card or visiting a website and then what follows is a narrative about why these particular things aren’t what they seem, and a list of possible events beyond what’s on display.

 Digital red lining

 Historically banks in the U.S. used location information to overtly discriminate against African Americans when it came to offering bank loans, or unfair/unreasonable rates 1.
 Banks would draw red lines on a map around areas that were predominantly places where racial minorities lived and they were less likely to offer people in those areas bank loans.
 The proxy for actual discrimination was the postal code.

 In an online environment similar digital red lines can be drawn, and proxies for overt discrimination can be buried in data sets.
 So what appears on the surface to be a request for some personal data can be used and cause actual discrimination.
 Price discrimination, such as offering a higher credit rate becomes a mechanism for real discrimination if that decision is based on something like gender, racial identity or socioeconomic status.
 If those decisions can be buried through a proxy association, the business determines who they want or don’t want and the consequence is discriminatory.
 With data mining and the data sets that are no doubt available to many companies, there is plenty of opportunity to establish relationships between something we might think to be innocuous, like the music we like and something that we’d like to keep private, like socioeconomic status.